capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/getting-started.md

 ___

-## INSTALLATION ⌨️
+## Installation ⌨️

-We recommand to install ternoa-js in your project with Node.js using npm:
+We recommend installing ternoa-js in your project with Node.js using npm:

 `npm install ternoa-js`